jegali/CPyU/Disassembler/README.md

 [Go to the directory here](https://github.com/jegali/CPyU/tree/main/Disassembler/v1)

 ### V2
-Before i tackled the graphical version of the disassembler, i had already created a command line version.
+Before I tackled the graphical version of the disassembler, I had already created a command line version.
 This can be found in this directory.

 [Go to the directory here](https://github.com/jegali/CPyU/tree/main/Disassembler/v2)